This post may contain affiliate links. Please read our disclosure policy.

 - Easy and complete meal: making this Tuscan chicken pasta is so easy.
 Not to mention it’s all made in one pot and you don’t have to worry about making any sides.

 - Delicious: It’s packed with creamy goodness and flavor.
-Everyone will love this pasta recipe and promise to be a huge hit.
+Everyone will love this pasta recipe, and it promises to be a huge hit.

-- Vegetarian-friendly: Make this without the chicken and you got yourself a vegetarian meal.
+- Vegetarian-friendly: Make this without the chicken, and you get yourself a vegetarian meal.
+Just the way I like it.
+But my kids prefer chicken with it.

 - Pasta of choice: use whatever kind of pasta you already have.
 You may use gluten-free if needed or lentil pasta for a healthier option.

-- Oil: we used olive oil.
+- Oil: I used olive oil.
 You may use avocado oil or grapeseed oil.

-- Garlic cloves: we recommend you use fresh garlic cloves and not garlic powder.
-You may also use the oil from the sun-dried tomatoes
+- Garlic cloves: I recommend you use fresh garlic cloves and not garlic powder.
+You may also use the oil from the sun-dried tomatoes.

 - Salt and pepper to taste